MoSaleh428/Cyber-Talents-Competetions/Web Security CTF 2020/README.md

 The challenge was just white page with search button.
 ![image1](https://www.up-00.com/i/00197/58ymdbecpj7p.png)

-So, It seemed that the challege was SQL Injection Challenge.
+So, It seemed that the challenge was SQL Injection Challenge.
 I checked the **robots.txt** file after brute forcing and I found this path **(/etc/flag.txt)**. so I thought that from the SQL Injection , I will get Local File Inclusion **(LFI)** to read this file.
 I tried some usuall payloads and I found that challenge was Blind SQL Injection so, I decided to run **SQLMAP** tool on it.